Birmingham's Emergency Management System

 - To provide a single comprehensive plan for City of Birmingham government to perform the emergency management activities of mitigation, preparedness, response, and recovery, and to describe how the county relates with local, state, and federal levels of government during emergency or disaster situations.

 - To organize and coordinate the actions and resources of the City of Birmingham emergency management forces and to facilitate emergency operations in the event of an emergency situation or disaster.

 - To save lives, reduce casualties, and minimize damage to property.

 - To provide procedures and policies whereby the normal day-to-day operation of local government is organized into an effective emergency management organization.

 - To identify City of Birmingham departments and agencies various responsibilities and tasks for emergency situations and disaster response operations.

 Pursuant to Act 390, P.A.
 1976, as amended, and Ordinance #986 of the City Code, an Emergency Services Coordinator has been appointed by the City Manager.
 This person coordinates all mitigation, preparedness, response, and recovery activities.
 The position of Emergency Services Coordinator is within the Fire Department.
-Emergency management duties are performed 25% of the time.
 This person also holds the title of Fire Chief.
 He reports directly to the City Manager.
 In the event the Fire Chief is unavailable or unable to exercise his/her duties, the line of succession for this position is: Assistant Fire Chief / Operations.